 Starbucks usually uses chocolate curls to top peppermint drinks such as peppermint mocha and peppermint mocha frappuccino.

 12. Cocoa Powder

-It is the standard topping for a hot Irish cream Americano (available in Canada) and Irish cream cold brew in the US.
-A strike of cocoa also comes goes on top of both regular and nitro with dark cocoa almond milk cold foam.
+Both the Irish cream Americano (a hot drink available in Canada) and the Irish cream cold brew in the US get cocoa powder as the standard topping.
+A strike of cocoa also goes on top of both regular-and-nitro cold brew with dark cocoa almond milk cold foam.

 13. Nutmeg Dust

-Unfortunately, Starbucks US recently nixed nutmeg powder as it was one of the slowest moving toppings.
+Unfortunately, Starbucks US recently nixed nutmeg powder as it was not a popular topping.